anagkrish/encounter_homerangeshift/README.md

 - encounter_bears.R: Code to calculate home range shifts for bears and run population level comparisons on individuals' home ranges before and after encounters.
 Used to generate data for Fig. 2.

 ## Data Files
-- bearpairs100m.csv: selected pairs that came within 100m of each other (n=35).
+- bearpairsto500m.csv: all pairs that came within up to 500m of each other (n=103).
 Columns are as follows:
-  - pair1: individual 1
+  - bear1_id: individual 1
-  - pair2: individual 2
+  - bear2_id: individual 2
   - time: year-month-day hour-minute-second of encounter
   - dist: minimum distance between individuals at encounter (in meters)
   - trackstart: beginning of overall track for both individuals
   - trackstop: ending of overall track for both individuals.
-- bearpairs500m.csv: same as bearpairs100m but for all pairs that came within up to 500m of each other.
-- bhattacharyya.csv: bhattacharyya distances between home ranges before and after encounters within 100m,calculated from population-level analysis of homeranges.
+- bhattacharyya.csv: bhattacharyya distances between home ranges before and after encounters within 500m,calculated from population-level analysis of homeranges.
 Columns are as follows:
   - split: before vs after encounter
   - subset: describes selected group of individuals (all encounters, encounters btwn same sex individuals, encounters btwn diff sex individuals, encounters in late fall, encounters in spring, encounters btwn diff sex individuals in late fall)
   - low: low est for bhattacharyya distance
   - est: mean est for bhattacharyya distance
   - high: high est for bhattacharyya distance
-- percentoverlap500m.csv: population-level overlap between home ranges after encounters within 500m as a percent of the overlap of home ranges before encounter.
+- percentoverlap500m.csv: population-level overlap between home ranges after encounters up to 500m as a percent of the overlap of home ranges before encounter.
   - subset: describes selected group of individuals (all encounters, encounters btwn same sex individuals, encounters btwn diff sex individuals, encounters in late fall, encounters in spring, encounters btwn diff sex individuals in late fall)
   - low: low est for percent overlap (after/before)
   - est: mean est for percent overlap (after/before)
   - high: high est for percent overlap (after/before)
-- udsvalsbearsbtwn100.csv: UDS percent overlap for each pair (n=35) of encounters with 100m before and after the encounter.
+- uds_btwninds.csv: UDS percent overlap for each individual in pair before and after all encounters (n=103).
 Shows change between overlap of both individuals' home ranges before and after encounter.
-- udsvalsbearswin100.csv: UDS percent overlap for each individual in pair (n=35) of encounters with 100m before and after the encounter.
+- uds_withininds.csv: UDS percent overlap for each individual in pair before and after encounters up to 100m (n=44) .
 Shows change within overlap of individual home ranges for each individual in pair before and after encounter.

-*All other movement data is available on Movebank (insert dataset IDs here)
+*Movement data is available on Movebank.org data as datasets 1614661371 (coyotes) and 1044288582 (grizzly bears).